What Is a Small Office Home Office (SOHO) Network and How to Set up One?

 Environmental Limitations

 Evaluate the office or home office environment to identify any potential limitations.
-Ensure that routers, switches, and other network devices are placed in suitable areas, free from factors like flooding, high humidity, or extreme temperatures that could affect their performance.
+Ensure that routers, switches, and other SOHO devices are placed in suitable areas, free from factors like flooding, high humidity, or extreme temperatures that could affect their performance.
 An Uninterrupted Power Supply (UPS) is also a necessity for setting up the SOHO networks so that the servers can continue to work properly in case of any power failure or outage.
 Additionally, consider the building's structure for wireless networks, as certain materials can hinder the wireless signal.

 Device Capabilities